-- "A contemplative, attentive and respectful look at their brothers and sisters, and also at nature-the brother tree, the sister flower, the sisters birds, the brothers fish, and even the smallest sisters like ants, larvae, fungi or insects-allows the Amazonian communities to discover how everything is connected...." - "The care of life [that they exhibit] is opposed to the throwaway culture, to the culture of exploitation, oppression and lying."
-(My italic.) - "Everything is shared; private spaces, so typical of modernity, are minimal.
-Life proceeds on a communal path where tasks and responsibilities are distributed and shared for the sake of the common good.
-There is no place for the idea of an individual detached from the community or its territory."
+• "A contemplative, attentive and respectful look at their brothers and sisters, and also at nature-the brother tree, the sister flower, the sisters birds, the brothers fish, and even the smallest sisters like ants, larvae, fungi or insects-allows the Amazonian communities to discover how everything is connected...."

+• "The care of life [that they exhibit] is opposed to the throwaway culture, to the culture of exploitation, oppression and lying."
+(Our italic.)

+• "Everything is shared; private spaces, so typical of modernity, are minimal."

-- "The Amazon cosmovision and the Christian worldview are both in crisis due to the imposition of mercantilism, secularization, the throwaway culture, and idolatry of money." - "The original peoples of the Amazon have much to teach us." - "The invasion of huge so-called 'development' projects which actually destroy both lands and peoples" is decried, citing "hydroelectric projects" that cause much "pain." - Also denounced are the "agents of the techno-economic model," and "infrastructural mega-projects like hydroelectric dams and international highways."
+• "The Amazon cosmovision and the Christian worldview are both in crisis due to the imposition of mercantilism, secularization, the throwaway culture, and idolatry of money."

+• "The original peoples of the Amazon have much to teach us."

+• The "agents of the techno-economic model" are denounced, as are "infrastructural mega-projects like hydroelectric dams and international highways."